edskate/format-atualizado-27-08-2023/README.md

 # Words program 003
 # weekly tasks and routines
-- My house is beautiful.
+- My house is beautiful.🏡
-- My cat is very hairy
+- My cat is very hairy🐩
-- My dog is very aggressive
+- My dog is very aggressive🐕
-- My job is the best in the world
+- My job is the best in the world🗺
-- My pleasure today is programming
+- My pleasure today is programming🖥
-- But today, my work as a cover dancer is a routine of work,
+- But today, my work as a cover dancer is a routine of work,🕺
-- today focused on the details of the choriography.
+- today focused on the details of the choriography.🕺💃
-- My task for the week is to rehearse beginners ,
+- My task for the week is to rehearse beginners ,🕺💃🕴🛠🧾🗃
-- {for development in modern dances.}
+- {for development in modern dances.}💻🧾🙌👨‍💻📷🤳⚙